Interested in a hands-on learning experience for developing LLM applications?

 Need help with your data science career?
 This Data Science Roadmap can navigate your way.

-12. R and Python- the best of both worlds:
+12. R and Python- the Best of Both Worlds:

 One of the common data science arguments has been what language to learn, R and Python.
 This argument has led to a language rivalry between R and Python.
 The purpose of this course is to take through the main defining features of both languages and how they compare different workflows in data science and data types.
-We will also show what methods are available for combining both in the same workspace and demonstrate this with a case study.

 Want to learn more about free Data Science crash courses?